BPM Entertainment: History

-2021–present: Founding and expansion
+2021–2022: Founding and expansion

-On September 29, Soyou signed with BPM Entertainment after leaving Starship Entertainment.
+BPM Entertainment was founded in July 2021 by rapper MC Mong and Duble Sidekick member Park Jang-geun.
+On September 29, 2021, Soyou signed with BPM Entertainment after leaving Starship Entertainment.
 She became the first artist to sign with the company.

-On October 6, it was announced that former GFriend members, Eunha, SinB and Umji, signed a contract with BPM Entertainment to debut as a trio.
+On October 6, it was announced that former GFriend members, Eunha, SinB and Umji, signed a contract with BPM Entertainment to debut as a trio after leaving Source Music.
 On October 8, 2021, it was announced their new group name would be Viviz.
-Viviz debuted on February 9, 2022 with the EP Beam of Prism.

 On October 27, Huh Gak signed with BPM Entertainment after his contract with IST Entertainment expired.

 On October 29, Big Planet Made announced that they had signed a memorandum of understanding with Million Market and Swing Entertainment, thus forming a strategic alliance and business agreement.
 On December 24, former Hotshot and Wanna One member Ha Sung-woon signed a contract with BPM Entertainment after the expiration of his contract with Star Crew Entertainment.
+Viviz debuted on February 9, 2022, with the EP Beam of Prism.